SJames528/Climate-Change-Analysis/workspace.md

 ## 4839608 Belarus   53.84N    28.64E
 ```

-There are already visible entries with missing data
+There are already visible data points with missing entries.
+If too much data is missing, this will affect the viability of the conclusions I can draw from the data, and will require steps to interpolate or remove missing data points.
+I therefore will check to see how many months in the sample contain a missing data point.

 ```r